ClaytonFarr/booster-testing-utilities/README.md

 - [x] check if test updates can fire vitest HMR
 - [x] abstract test patterns into reusable functions
 - [x] create 2nd integration test

-- [ ] re-tests in AWS deployed environment
+- [x] note expectations for each element

-- [ ] note expectations for each element / integration
+- [ ] note expectations / effects for a process
+- [ ] check tests in AWS environment
-- [ ] create test example for each type of integration
+- [ ] create test example for each type of element
-- [ ] sort out how to make these tests show up in coverage report
+- [ ] sort out how to make tests show up in coverage report
+- [ ] draft public readme

 _References_